 SHIKARA RIDE IN THE EVENINGS

-With our feather down jackets accompanied with three more layers underneath, we set out for our shikara ride.
+With our feather down jackets accompanied with three more layers underneath, we set out for our shikhara ride.
 Shikaras are Srinagar’s version of water taxis.
-The rates are 300 rupees (RM22) per hour and one shikara can fit four adults comfortably, even up to seven or eight maximum.
+The rates are 300 rupees (RM22) per hour and one shikhara can fit four adults comfortably, even up to seven or eight maximum.
 We were given a blanket, and a hot water bottle to keep us warm throughout the journey.